Last Updated on May 19, 2023

 Snowy States

-In states with harsh winters and heavy snowfall, such as those in the Midwest or Northeast, used school buses may be cheaper due to increased wear and tear, rust, and corrosion resulting from exposure to snow, ice, and road salts.
-However, these buses may also require more maintenance and repairs to address those very issues.
-Additionally, buses from these regions are more likely to have built-in heating systems to accommodate colder temperatures.
+In states with harsh winters, such as those in the Midwest or Northeast, used school buses may be cheaper due to increased wear and tear, rust, and corrosion.
+However, these buses may require maintenance and repairs to address those issues.
+Buses from these regions are more likely to have built-in heating systems to accommodate colder temperatures.

 Southern/Warm States